Oni (Japanese demon)

 There is no doubt that people were scared of her.

 Buddha also had consideration for her violence.
-Then, He decided to take her youngest child and hid him in a pot.
-(He was never intending to kill her child.)
+Then, He decided to take her youngest child and hide him in a pot.
+(He never intended to harm her child.)

 She got an enormous grief.
 She searched for the baby throughout the world, even in heaven and hell.
 It was her first experience of such sadness.

-Finally, Buddha appeared with the youngest child after she got tired at the edge of the real world.
-He criticized her and said,
+When she felt tired at the edge of the real world, finally, Buddha appeared with the youngest child.
+He criticized her and spoke.

 “Look at yourself.
-You got a crazy sorrow when you lost your one baby although you already got over 500 children.
-However, you probably took only one precious from each family.
+You got a crazy sorrow when you lost your one baby, although you already have over 500 children.
+However, you may have taken only one precious baby for each family.
 What have you done!”

 She was shocked and shivered for her sin and swore to Buddha she would never kidnap or eat the other children.